Modular forms and K3 surfaces: Specializations of a one-dimensional family

 \section{Specializations of a one-dimensional family}

 We want to search in one-dimensional families of K3 surfaces with Picard number $\rho\geq 19$ for singular specializations over $\Q$.
 In fact, it is a nontrivial task to find such families with interesting specializations in the first place.
 This difficulty is due to the nontrivial Galois action that the \NeS\ group must admit by Theorem~\ref{Thm:NS}.
 In this section, we discuss one particular family in detail.
+In fact, we start out with a two-dimensional family.